aleivag/pyof/README.md

-THIS PROJECT IS JUST ME LEARNING HOW TO BUILD RUST APP WITH PYTHON ALSO USING AI AGENTS FOR THE FIRST TIME SO THIS IS NOT TO BE USED

 # PyOF - Python Offline Features

 PyOF is a Python library for managing offline feature flags and configurations.
 It allows developers to define complex feature rollout rules based on various classifiers, such as session data, host properties, or other custom attributes.